-- Shame can result in lower self-esteem and negative self-talk or potentially over time, they can even lose belief in themselves.
+- Lower self-esteem and negative self-talk or potentially over time, they can even lose belief in themselves.

-- Shame can result in a kid not having the confidence to hold boundaries.
+- Not having the confidence to hold boundaries.

-- Shame can result in children developing a false persona, hence appearing overly confident to hide feeling inferior.
+- Developing a false persona, hence appearing overly confident to hide feeling inferior.

-- Shame can lead to a child being overly competitive, struggling to cope with not winning.
+- Being overly competitive, and struggling to cope with not winning.

-- Shame can lead to anxiety-based shyness (different from being naturally introverted), which can inhibit them from a range of activities and projects.
+- Anxiety-based shyness (different from being naturally introverted).
+Inhibiting them from a range of activities and projects.

-- Kids can lose their motivation to cooperate and engage with their parent’s requests and guidance in general when there's the risk of being shamed.
+- Loss of motivation to cooperate and engage with their parent’s requests and guidance.

-- When shame is unresolved, it can lead to bigger problems again in the teenage years, including vulnerability to peer pressure, addictions or other self-harming habits, and suicidality.
+- Bigger problems again in the teenage years.
+Including vulnerability to peer pressure, addictions or other self-harming habits, and suicidality.

 Shame leads to aggression.
 Aggression leads to shame.
 Let’s break the cycle by committing to not shame.
 No matter what the child does, they deserve for their dignity to be preserved.